alfari24/game-status-query/README.md

 >
 > Copyright © 2021 Ramzi-Sah, © 2022-present Clemie McCartney

-Since the original repository is not maintained anymore (cmiiw), I decided to maintain a fork of it with a Full documentations and fixes.
+Since the original repository is not maintained anymore, I decided to maintain a fork of it with a Full documentations and fixes.

 ## Overview